-E. Time Limit for Grievance Filing: A grievance must be filed within sixty days of the occurrence of the alleged regulations violation.
+E. Time Limit for Grievance Filing: A grievance must be filed within

+A grievance must be filed within sixty days of the occurrence of the alleged Title IX or Disability/ Handicap Regulations violation.

 III.
 Initial Processing of Grievances and Notification of Respondents: Within five days of the filing of a grievance, the Coordinator shall notify the respondent(s) of the grievance.